 All in all, I can not recommend you to buy MacBooks unless you intend your main OS to be OS X. And I can’t recommend OS X to a developer.
 Yes, this buy was a mistake.

-I came here from Google following a link on HTPC (as I am building one).
+It’s fun to read your blog π I came here from Google following a link on HTPC (as I am building one).
 I too have a MacBook and I too believe that Linux is much better OS for the developer than MacOS.
 I still use MacOS just to get some experience with this OS, because it is the last MacBook that I bought.
 I bought it because I believed it is a system that really supports all open source applications and a great platform to run Linux.
 I am disappointed customer now; I really prefer to work on my old Dell with Linux than on the new Mac.
 I WILL remember this when the time for buying the next laptop comes…

 Hi,